Diptanshu8/piface/README.md

-# piface
+# Raspberry Pi's Piface
-A front-end to all my Raspberry Pi hosted services' status
+A front-end to all my Raspberry Pi hosted services' status and toggle switches to enable/disable them in directly via the browser.

 # Installation
 1. Fork/Clone this repository.